edx/jenkins-job-dsl/README-Hacking.md

 filesystem.
 However, due to the nature of how Docker runs on Mac OS X, you can only share sub-directories of your home directory when using Mac OS X.

 Once the container is running, you can connect to Jenkins at `http://localhost:8080`.
-If you are using Mac OS X and docker-machine, use your docker host's IP instead of localhost (e.g. `http://192.168.99.100:8080`).
-If you have access to the Docker Beta, you can use localhost:8080 as normal.

 In order to bootstrap Jenkins in a container you will need to do two things: